AviatrixSystems/terraform-provider-aviatrix/docs/guides/introduction_to_gateway_group.md

 # Introduction to Aviatrix Gateway Group feature

 ## What is Gateway Group
-As of Controller version 7.0+ and provider version 3.0.0+, gateway group feature will be introduced.
-Gateway group feature allows creation of multiple ha gateways under the same primary gateway.
-Only Spoke Gateway is supported in 7.0.
-Ha gateway are only supported to be created one by one.
+The Gateway Group feature allows for better horizontal scaling by moving from the current "primary + HA" gateway-pair model, to support a gateway grouping, represented by a "primary + N number of HA gateways".
+The Gateway Group feature allows for users to create N number of HA gateways under a primary gateway.

+For 7.0 release, only spoke gateways will be supported and HA gateways can only be created sequentially (one by one).
+In future releases, transit gateways and regular gateways will support this feature as well, and restrictions will be removed.

 ## How Spoke Gateway Group is supported in 7.0
-As in Controller version 7.0, a new resource aviatrix_spoke_ha_gateway is added to be used for Spoke HA Gateway creation.
-In order to be able to use the new resource, attribute `network_domain` needs to be set as false, which makes aviatrix_spoke_gateway only be used to create primary spoke gateway.
+In Controller 7.0 and provider version 3.0, a new resource **aviatrix_spoke_ha_gateway** has been added to support spoke HA gateway creation.

+In order to be able to use this new resource, the attribute `manage_ha_gateway` must be set to false in **aviatrix_spoke_gateway**; this will mark the spoke gateway to be used only as the primary.

 ---
 ## Migration Steps

 - For resource **aviatrix_spoke_gateway**:
   - If HA is currently not enabled in the resource:
-    - Please set attribute `manage_ha_gateway` to false, and do a "terraform refresh" to set its value to the state file.
+    - Please set attribute `manage_ha_gateway` to false, and do a "terraform refresh" to set its value to the state file
   - If HA is currently being enabled in the resource:
     - Please set attribute `manage_ha_gateway` to false, and do a "terraform refresh" to set its value to the state file and remove Spoke HA gateway status from the state file
     - Please create a new resource **aviatrix_spoke_ha_gateway** with local name and map the settings of the above Spoke HA Gateway into the new resource